-This beautiful Grade II-listed shop sits in the heart of Spitalfields Market on Brushfield Street.
+This beautiful Grade II-listed building sits in the heart of Spitalfields Market on Brushfield Street.
 For the first time in over two decades, it is offered for sale including a three-bedroom apartment directly above, with a private roof terrace at the rear.
-Thought to have been built in the 1770s, the shop retains the original signage of a Victorian milliner and represents an incredibly rare opportunity to live and work in one of London’s most popular historic markets.
+Thought to have been built in the 1770s, the space retains the original signage of a Victorian milliner and represents an incredibly rare opportunity to live and work in one of London’s most popular historic markets.

 Setting the Scene

 Brushfield Street is in the heart of Spitalfields, opposite the southern perimeter of Spitalfields Market and on the northern edge of the Artillery Passage Conservation Area.
-The building dates from the 1770s and has an incredibly rich history having been used variously over the centuries as a milliner, a grocer’s warehouse and a series of jewellers’ offices (the shop retains its reinforced security measures at street level).
+The building dates from the 1770s and has an incredibly rich history having been used variously over the centuries as a milliner, a grocer’s warehouse and a series of jewellers’ offices (the space retains its reinforced security measures at street level).

 The Grand Tour